danielecook/Awesome-Bioinformatics/README.md

 ### ChIP-Seq

 * [ChIP-seq analysis notes from Tommy Tang](https://github.com/crazyhottommy/ChIP-seq-analysis) - Resources on ChIP-seq data which include papers, methods, links to software, and analysis.

-### Humor

-* [A History Of Bioinformatics (In The Year 2039)](http://video.open-bio.org/video/1/a-history-of-bioinformatics-in-the-year-2039) - A talk by C. Titus Brown on his take of looking back at bioinformatics from the year 2039.
-His notes for this talk can be found [here](http://ivory.idyll.org/blog/2014-bosc-keynote.html).

 ### YouTube Channels and Playlists